🎵 Audio & Speech¶

 -

-SyncTrack is proposed with a unified architecture comprising track-shared modules (dual cross-track attention for rhythmic synchronization) and track-specific modules (learnable instrument priors for timbre preservation), along with three new rhythmic consistency evaluation metrics (IRS/CBS/CBD), achieving substantial improvements in multi-track music generation quality (FAD: 6.55→1.26, subjective MOS: 3.42 vs. 1.57).
+SyncTrack is proposed with a unified architecture featuring track-shared modules (dual cross-track attention to ensure rhythmic synchronization) and track-specific modules (learnable instrument priors to preserve timbre differences).
+Together with three new rhythmic consistency evaluation metrics (IRS/CBS/CBD), it significantly improves multi-track music generation quality (FAD from 6.55 → 1.26, subjective MOS 3.42 vs. 1.57).

 - The Devil behind the Mask: An Emergent Safety Vulnerability of Diffusion LLMs